Making Music in Teams

 En 2008, Dominic Alldis de Music & Management était invité à s'adresser aux cadres supérieurs et aux clients lors de leur conférence intitulée "Orchestrating Change", qui comprenait des discussions sur le leadership et l'orchestre, l'improvisation dans les contraintes et un atelier de percussions interactif.

-Sit within a symphony orchestra, listen to sublime music, and engage in an interactive discussion about leadership, trust, listening and collaboration…
+Sit within a live orchestra, enjoy a performance and engage in an interactive discussion about leadership, collaboration, listening and trust…